Which place is cheaper, Punta Arenas or Cartagena?

-The average daily cost (per person) in Cartagena is $39, while the average daily cost in Punta Arenas is $65.
+The average daily cost (per person) in Cartagena is $47, while the average daily cost in Punta Arenas is $68.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Cartagena and Punta Arenas in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Cartagena and Punta Arenas in more detail.

 Also, here are some specific examples of food and dining related activities in Cartagena.

 Here are some examples of typical meal expenses from previous travelers to Punta Arenas: